-No, really!
-You could make a different type every day and still not repeat a recipe for months.
 My small but healthy recipe collection has a few of my favorites; this Almond Avocado Salad fits in perfectly.
 It’s tangy, it’s crunchy, it’s everything you could want in a healthful salad any day of the week.
-The health benefits are always so unique to each one too, don’t you think?
+The health benefits are always so unique to each one, too, don’t you think?

 Avocado Almond Salad

 Avacados, almonds, lemon, and more join together to make a perfectly fresh and healthful salad

 - 6 diced avocados

 - 1 cup raw almonds soaked, drained, peeled, and chopped

 - 1 cup finely chopped celery